emmt/NumOptBase.jl/README.md

 It is assumed by this package that the variables `x` are stored in Julia arrays.
 Depending on the problem, these arrays may be multidimensional but are treated as real-valued *vectors* by the numerical optimization methods.
+In that respect, complex numbers are considered as pairs of reals.
 For efficiency, all entries of the arrays storing variables must have the same floating-point type.

 For now, quantities with units (such as those provided by the [`Unitful`](https://github.com/PainterQubits/Unitful.jl) package) are not